vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ### Data archival

-But there's another problem: Our aggregated temperature table will eventually grow quite large, slowing down access speeds.
-And in the real world, you may have multiple apps querying the same data multiple times, making the effect even worse.
+There's another problem that we want to deal with.
+The raw temperature data table will eventually grow quite large, slowing down access speeds.
+And in the real world, there may be multiple apps that query it, multiple times a day.

 But we can't just delete the older data.
-We may need it for long-term analysis, so we need to keep the data.

-So, our second goal is to build a Hub Flow that deletes and archives any data older than 7 days, from our aggregated temperature table.
-This keeps the aggregated table small, so that queries to it remain fast.
-But, we keep all that deleted data in a separate archival table, so it is still accessible.
+We may need it for long-term analysis, so we want to store it.
+So, our second goal is to build a Hub Flow that deletes and archives any data older than 7 days, from the raw temperature data table.
+This keeps the table small, so that queries to it stay fast.
+But, we keep all that deleted data in a separate archival table, so that it's still accessible.

 ### Temperature sensor